-If you will be travelling from Interlaken Ost station with a rail pass, you will need to show your rail pass at the ticket office and book tickets for a journey, which will be discounted by 25%.
+If you will be travelling from Interlaken Ost station beyond Wengen or on from Grindelwald with a rail pass which does entitle you to the 25% discount, you will need to show your rail pass at the ticket office and book tickets for a journey at the reduced rate

 I wanted to share my passion for train travel and explain how anyone can take the fantastic journeys I have taken.